 Supplemental Executive Retirement Plans.
 Under our 2004 supplemental executive retirement plan, if, following a change of control, a participant retires after age 55, is terminated without cause or voluntarily terminates within 24 months, he is entitled to a supplemental retirement benefit.
 The monthly lifetime benefit is determined by a formula based on the executive's highest average compensation, including salary and bonus, for 36 of the last 60 months of his employment and his years of service when he ceases employment.
 The executive is entitled to a supplemental retirement benefit under the plan without regard to the minimum number of years of service that would be required if his retirement or termination had occurred before the change of control.
 An executive's benefit is reduced by the sum of his ESOP and social security benefits.
-In general, his monthly benefit payments begin on the first day of the month after his retirement or other termination from employment following a change of control.
+In general, his monthly benefit payments begin on the first day of the month after his retirement or other termination from employment following a change of control without any reduction for payment of this benefit prior to age 62, as would be the case if he had retired or terminated before a change of control.
 See "Pension Benefits" for a description of benefits payable not in connection with a change of control.
 A "change of control" as defined under this plan is generally the same as under our executive change of control agreements.
 An involuntary termination with cause as defined in this plan generally means a termination due to: